MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 ----------------

-So far we have some organisms like below registered at **MSD**.
+So far we have some organisms like above registered at **MSD**.
 It's time now to define samples which we have taken from these organisms.
 The process of sample registration follows the general registration approach in MSD.